 Our first meeting in Paris was at Studio Zega + Dams, our home base for the week.
 Our instructors, Andrew Zega and Berndt Dams, are masters of their craft in watercolor and architectural drafting, respectively.
 They collaborated on highly detailed watercolors of the palaces at Versailles for their book ‘Palaces of The Sun King’ and instructed us through their methodology ( if you wish to dive deeper into this source of inspiration, visit https://architecturalwatercolors.com/) I’ll write about this watercolor and painting experience in a future post.

 The obvious benefits of this practice led me and Rick to attend the Rome Drawing Tour together just 8 months later.
-The focus on this tour was toward plein air perspective drawing in sanguine pencil and full-color watercolor.
+The focus on this tour was toward plein air perspective drawing in sanguine pencil and measured drawings of architectural details.